OFTEIN-NET/OFTEIN-PlusPlus/Discussion/2020-11-16-Players_Discussion.md

 ## Discussion Topics

+1. One
+-Two
+-Three
+-Four

-- Action from Last Meeting (Ambassadors and Players meeting on 2020/11/04)
+- Discussion from Last Meeting (Ambassadors and Players meeting on 2020/11/04)
 - Linking the front-end and back-end,
 - Share the kubectl token between Chula, GIST, and UM
 - Github repo.